What Is Hepatitis C?

 What Happens After a Hepatitis C Infection?

-As with hepatitis B, anyone who has ever tested positive for hepatitis C cannot be a blood donor.
+Anyone who has ever tested positive for hepatitis C cannot be a blood donor.

 Can Hepatitis C Be Prevented?